 A student should be fever-free for 24 hours without medicine before returning to school.
+Student should not have vomited within a 24 hour period of time before returning to school.

 Students with communicable diseases will be treated in confidentiality and with Christian love.
 They may be admitted to school if the student's doctor, parents, school principal, and a chosen health expert deem infection to be extremely improbable.
 See school policy for more information.